BETTER THAN TAKEOUT – Authentic Pepper Steak (杭椒牛柳)

-As the name suggested, beef tenderloin is the ideal cut for this recipe.
-Cut it into 1/4 of an inch thick slabs.
+Cut the beef into 1/4 of an inch thick slabs.
 Then, slice each slab into 1/4 of an inch wide strips.
 Beef tenderloin is pretty expensive, so if you want to go with cheaper cuts, that is ok too, you just need to add 1/4 tsp of baking soda to the marinade to tenderize the meat.

-Set that aside for 10 minutes.
-While waiting, we can prepare the peppers.
-Use a meat tenderizer to smash the pepper lightly.
-This way, it will allow the sodium and the beef flavor to infused into the peppers.
+- Use a meat tenderizer to smash the green pepper lightly.
 Slice them with a 45-degree angle.
 It is actually hard to make authentic pepper steak because you can’t get Hang Zhou pepper in the USA.
 What I am using is this Korean long hot pepper which gives a similar taste.
 If you can't handle spicy food, it is ok to use bell pepper.

-Besides the chili, you will also need two cloves of garlic.
+- Besides the chili, you will also need two cloves of garlic and 1/2 inch ginger.
 Slice them thinly.

-Turn the heat back to medium-low.
+- Turn the heat back to medium-low.
 Toss in the garlic, ginger, and pepper.
-We will stir this for a few minutes.
+Stir for a few minutes.
 Add 3/4 tsp salt.
 Green peppers like that really need some salt to balance the spiciness and bring out the flavor.

-Once they become a bit soft, you can introduce the beef back into the wok.
+- Once the chili becomes a bit soft, you can introduce the beef back into the wok.
 Turn the heat to high.
 Add a few shakes of 5-spice powder or 13 spice powder.
 Drizzle some Chinese cooking wine from the side of the wok.
-The steam is going to mix all the flavors together.
 Keep stirring for a minute or 2.
 You are done.